xcore/sc_sdram_burst/docs/hw.rst

 Benchmark Application
 +++++++++++++++++++++

-This application benchmarks the performace of the module.
+This application benchmarks the performance of the module.
 It does no correctness testing but instead tests the throughput of the SDRAM server.

    * Package: sc_sdram_burst
    * Application: app_sdram_benchmark